 Google has always had a history of forcing the influence of Google+ on its other services, putting search weight behind the G+ profiles of content authors and getting people to ask questions via G+ to add a highlight to ‘Latest Posts‘ in Search Engine Results.
 These attempts failed and were unable to force people into using Google+.

-Whenever the Big G makes any update, it is important to look at your local appliance repair business operations that may be affected by changes from Google and make the necessary adjustments.
+Whenever the Big G makes any update, it is important to look at your local ac repair company or appliance repair business operations that may be affected by changes from Google and make the necessary adjustments.
 Technically, this closure of G+ should not have any effect on your local SEO rankings or efforts.
 Google+ did reach into many places once they forced Google+ and YouTube together.

-Now That Google+ Operations Have Shut Down, What Do Local Appliance Repair Businesses Have To Do?
+Now That Google+ Operations Have Shut Down, What Do Local Heating And Cooling Or Appliance Repair Businesses Have To Do?